joone/joone.github.io/content/english/blog/typscript_template.md

 Of course, there is a similar project maintained by Microsoft, but it has too many features.
 I made my project starter with the level of features that I wanted.
 I think that it would be useful for other developers who like minimal TypeScript starters.

 The following packages are ready to use, and a simple web service is also included.

-This repository is a TypeScript template that includes the following features:
 - Express.js
 - ESLint
 - Mocha